Citation, DOI, disclosures and article data

 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

 Hallux limitus is distinct from hallux rigidus, the former referring to the functional pain secondary to lack of flexibility of the soft tissue structures, e.g. spasm of the gastrocnemius.
 Nevertheless, hallux limitus is thought to be a risk factor for hallux rigidus, therefore features of both conditions may co-occur 6.

 It is most commonly seen in middle-aged patients but can develop during adolescence.
 Unlike a hallux valgus, males appear to be slightly more affected than females.

 Patients present with foot pain.
 The disability resulting from hallux rigidus is actually greater than that seen in hallux valgus because dorsiflexion at the metatarsophalangeal joint is severely restricted and painful.
-Removal of shoes does not relieve the pain.
+Removal of shoes does not relieve the pain 1.

-The grading system by Hattrup and Johnson is a radiographic classification which is commonly used:
+The grading system by Hattrup and Johnson is a radiographic classification that is commonly used ref: